compasjs/compas/packages/code-gen/src/experimental/README.md

   - See diff between `with-auth` and `with-auth-experimental`
 - Validators:
   - `T.array()`, `T.bool()` and `T.number()` auto convert always
+  - Validator result `error` is a plain object
+  - Validator error keys are simplified
 - Database
   - `queries` is exported from `common/database.js` instead of `database/index.js`